MONROE CLINIC COVID-19 TESTING INFORMATION

 Individuals scheduled for an upcoming surgery/procedure at Monroe Clinic (Pre-Op Testing) will be instructed to schedule a COVID-19 test ahead of their procedure.
 Pre-Op testing is currently taking place in the Monroe Clinic Lab & Pre-Admissions department, located on the lobby level of our main campus.

 Regardless of where individuals are tested, they should limit contact with others while test results are pending.
-For guidance on what to do when waiting for COVID-19 test results, click here.

-It’s also important to recognize that testing alone will not get us through this outbreak.
+It’s important to recognize that testing alone will not get us through this outbreak.
 Practicing smart preventive behavior remains the most important step we can take to reduce risk and slow spread in our community, including -

 - Practicing physical distancing.
 Stay six feet away from people who do not live in your household